 Born of more humble beginnings but no less critical to the film’s narrative is the thief Phillipe “The Mouse” Gaston, the only one ever imprisoned in the Bishop’s prison to escape, a feat later revealed as essential to the plot.
 His scene-stealing part gets memorably portrayed by a still-young Mathew Broderick and serves as a countermeasure to the somewhat dark and gloomy themes that play out as the film’s main plot.
 The film also includes a welcome but brief appearance by the always delightful Leo McKern.
 It’s a simple story part fairy tale, and reminiscent of Shakespeare, the film and its story rely heavily on Jungian themes and archetypes as old as the human psyche itself.
 This story is the stuff of fairy tales built of the same materials that inhabit our dreams and guaranteed that a report like this will always endure.

-There will be peril and setbacks that eventually and inevitably lead to a happy conclusion for the pair that endured long years the long years of torment from being so close and yet remains as separated as if they inhabited two different worlds.
-Eventually, justice will get done, and the definitive conclusion of the timeless battle between good and evil will play out once again allowing us to breathe a sigh of relief in the knowledge things will be as they should happily ever after until it happens again.
+There will be peril and setbacks that eventually and inevitably lead to a happy conclusion for the pair that endured the long years of torment from being so close and yet remains as separated as if they inhabited two different worlds.
+Eventually, justice will get done, and the definitive conclusion of the timeless battle between good and evil will play out once again, allowing us to breathe a sigh of relief in the knowledge things will be as they should happily ever after until it happens again.